netsys-edinburgh/CoreKube/docs/Evaluation.md

 As shown in Section 5.2 of our paper, the performance of CoreKube is comparatively better than the state-of-the-art competition.
 We measure the performance as the message response latency: the time taken by CoreKube to respond to a control plane message with a reply, measured from the time at which the incoming control plane message is received.

 The Nervion Controller should be set up using the `single-ue-ck.json` file.
 This file specifies a single UE that attaches and detaches, with a ten-second wait between each attach-detach cycle.
+If a previous simulation is still running, click on the "Restart" button and wait 1-2 minutes for the pods to terminate before setting it up again.

 To observe the results from this experiment, connect to the `masterck` node over SSH.
 SSH connection details for each node are listed on the Powder experiment dashboard.
 Then run the following script, stopping it with <kbd>Control</kbd> + <kbd>C</kbd> once you have enough output: